 If you’ve suffered the sudden loss of a loved one, you’ve felt intense shock and grief.
 But if that loved one’s death was preventable and only happened because of someone’s negligent or reckless actions, you’re probably also feeling tremendous anger.
-At the Arami Law Office, we help people in your situation find closure by holding negligent parties accountable in civil court.
+At Arami Law, we help people in your situation find closure by holding negligent parties accountable in civil court.
 No lawsuit and no jury award can ever give you back your loved one, but by filing a wrongful death action, you can force accountability for the person’s death and relieve some of the financial burden the perpetrator caused.
 If you’re considering a wrongful death lawsuit, we offer the following information and invite you to contact our office for help.

 In Illinois, only someone who has suffered pecuniary loss can file a wrongful death claim.
 The need to show this financial hardship would seem to eliminate the ability to file a lawsuit on behalf of a deceased minor child.
 However, the courts have determined that a presumption of pecuniary damage to parents exists in the loss of a minor child’s “society,” the loving relationship that is gone.
 This allows parents to sue for the death of a child and even a fetus at the point of viability.